rithmschool/intermediate_javascript_exercises/iterators_exercise/readme.md

 ]
 ```

-- Write a function called `printEmails` which console.log's each emails for the users.
+- Write a function called `printEmails` which console.log's each email for the users.

+function printEmails(users.email)

 ```javascript
 printEmails()